jgorset/facebook-messenger/README.md

 end
 ```

+You can get the current configuration provider with `Facebook::Messenger.config.provider`.

 ### Subscribe your Application to a Page

 Once you've configured your bot, subscribe it to the Page to get messages